nginx/unit-docs/source/community.rst

 We hold semi-regular meetings on Zoom to discuss all things pertaining to Unit with our tightly knit and vibrant community.
-Our next call is scheduled for Sep 27, 2023;
-the details will follow soon.

 Recorded sessions: